utdata/rwd-mastery-assignments/billboard-hits/rubric-detailed-wb.md

 Now that you've seen that we can duplicate a workflow and make changes to it, consider this: If we wanted to find which Performers had the most Top 10 hits on the charts (as opposed to just No. 1 hits), how could we use our earlier tab for No. 1s?

-I'm going to let you do this on your own, but here is a pretty big hint: Duplicate the "No. 1" tab and then look through the steps and see how you could the workflow to look at songs in the Top 10 instead of just No. 1.
+I'm going to let you do this on your own, but here is a pretty big hint: Duplicate the "No. 1" tab and then look through the steps and see how you could adjust the workflow to look at songs in the Top 10 instead of just No. 1.

 Name the tab **Top 10 hits** so I can find your answer.